leocxy/vue-cli-express/README.md

 For `Development` environment, You can use webpack dev server instead of using Nginx.
 You can configruation the dev server at `vue.config.js`.

-For `Production` environment, You can use Nginx + Express + Static.
+For `Production` environment, You can use Nginx + Express.
 Below is nginx config example.

 ## Nginx Config - Production